 Linköping University, Sweden

-MSc in Computer Science, 2018
+Master of Science in Computer Science, 2018

 Jahangirnagar University, Bangladesh

-BSc (Engineering) in Computer Science & Engineering, 2016
+Bachelor of Science (Engineering) in Computer Science & Engineering, 2016

-Higher Secondary Certificate, 2012
+Higher Secondary Certificate Examination, 2012

 Khilgaon Government High School, Bangladesh

-Secondary School Certificate, 2010
+Secondary School Certificate Examination, 2010

 Khilgaon Government High School, Bangladesh